particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Library updates 2026-01-01

+The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updated libraries.

 ### Tachyon power requirements update 2025-12-22

 Updated power requirements in the [Tachyon datasheet](/reference/datasheets/tachyon/tachyon-datasheet/#power-requirements).